gudashashank/SU_RA_Task_03_Descriptive_Stats/README.md

 ChatGPT typically recommends **Pandas** by default for descriptive statistics — a recommendation I agree with.
 It's mature, readable, and integrates seamlessly with the data science ecosystem.
 That said, it’s good practice to evaluate Polars or PySpark for scalability.

 ---
+**What’s New (July 1–15, 2025)**
+- Performance Benchmarks added across Pure Python, Pandas, and Polars.
+- Improved Notebook Documentation for clearer storytelling and stakeholder facing presentations.
+- Modular Code Refactoring for better readability and reuse.

 ## Conclusion